ducanhnguyen/reinforcement-learning/README.md

 I tried to create a 4x4 grid-world in which there are one positive reward (+1), one negative reward (-1), and one obstacle denoted by 'x').

+Rules:

+- When player goes into the state (0,3), he receives a reward of (+1) (he wants that)

+- When player goes into the state (1,3), he receives a reward of (-1) (this reward is not good, he does not want this reward)

-The player starts at the state (3, 0).
+- The player starts at the state (3, 0).
 The players must avoid obstacles, eat positive reward, and ignore negative reward.

 Initially, there is no action on the table of actions.
 After 15 iterations of the above algorithm, the best policy has been found.